 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Risk of violent crime (armed robbery) and high risk of petty crime exist in Montevideo (particularly in Plaza Independencia, La Ciudad Vieja, Cerro, and Avenida 18 de Julio and surrounding areas).
-Low risk of violent and petty crime exists throughout the rest of the country.
+Moderate risk of violent crime (armed robbery, carjacking, and assault) and moderate risk of petty crime exist in Montevideo, especially in Plaza Independencia, La Ciudad Vieja, Cerro, and Avenida 18 de Julio and surrounding areas.

-Protests and demonstrations frequently occur throughout the country, especially in Montevideo, and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Montevideo, and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Seasonal flooding frequently occurs, especially from March through April.

 Selected Embassies or Consulates in Uruguay